Dr. Matthew Kaufman – Phrenic Nerve Specialist

-Q: What are the some of the various factors you see among the typical patient requiring phrenic nerve surgery?
+Q: What are some of the various factors you see among the typical patients requiring phrenic nerve surgery?

-A: Age is a big factor for recovery; young patients regenerate better than older ones.
-Among our patients, the 25-65 year olds do better than 70 or older in terms of recovery.
+A: Age is a big factor in recovery; young patients regenerate better than older ones.
+Among our patients, the 25-65-year-olds do better than 70 or older in terms of recovery.
 Two-thirds to three-fourths of the patients are men.
 Men tend to have more injuries in general, so they undergo more surgery, and chiropractic, and are more likely to get injured from it.
-Secondly, men are usually bigger and heavier- so if the next and arm twist, there is potentially more damage.
+Secondly, men are usually bigger and heavier- so if the next arm twist, there is potentially more damage.

 Q: What made you want to start doing these surgeries?